Updated Jan 27, 2026

 Who It's Best For

-Adalo is one of the easiest app builders, yet it packs a serious punch.
-Almost anyone can bring any app idea to life and cater nearly every pixel to your exact design requirements.
-Each template has everything you need to build a highly functional app.
+The platform combines ease of use with serious capability.
+Almost anyone can bring any app idea to life and customize nearly every pixel to exact design requirements.
+Each template provides everything needed to build a highly functional app.
+Adalo's builder lets you publish the same app to the web, native iOS, and native Android, all without writing a line of code or rebuilding for each platform.

 Features

-• Adalo is truly a no-code app builder with a low learning curve.
-This means you won’t need to have any coding skills or programming knowledge to use Adalo.
+• Adalo is a true no-code app builder with a low learning curve.
+The visual builder has been described as "easy as PowerPoint"—you won't need any coding skills or programming knowledge to use it.

-• When you build an app with Adalo, you are creating a responsive app, which is actually two different apps: A web app (which users can access like they would a website via their phone browsers) and a native mobile app (that’s downloaded from the Apple App Store and Google Play Store).
+• When you build an app with Adalo, you are creating a responsive app that works across platforms: a web app (accessible via browsers) and native mobile apps (downloaded from the Apple App Store and Google Play Store).
+With Adalo's responsive design, you won't need to make separate changes for each platform—one build handles everything.

 • Adalo is powerful.
-Not only will you get thousands of integrations to third-party apps like Zapier, Twilio, QuickBooks, and more, but you’ll also be able to add add-ons like a PDF reader, screen slider, and more to give your app an additional kick.
+You'll get thousands of integrations with third-party apps like Zapier, Twilio, QuickBooks, and more.
+You can also add marketplace add-ons like PDF readers, screen sliders, and more to extend your app's functionality.

 Pricing